ferrywlto/cs-ticketing/README.md

 // and
 dotnet run --project CustomerServiceApp.Web -lp https
 ```
+Note that the launch profile `-lp` switch for https is required to pass CORS check.

 To run the all tests, execute at project root directory:
 ```